 On picture above, convolution is done with kernels of size 3x3 and strife of 1.
 This image has only one color channel, thus there is only one layer.
 In case of colored images, you would have three layers and you have to convolve on each of them, outputting 3 feature maps.

 The original input image is painted yellow and the 0s in white are added artificially.
 This is called padding and if you would not use it, you would be able to convolve only 3 times (on example image) on image of size 5x5.
 This means that feature map would be only 3x3 pixels large and after every convolution it would get even smaller.
 Sometimes you want to keep its its original size so you can execute more operations.

 You have to pass the output of convolution through some activation function.
-Widely used and proven activation is ReLU, which is described in previous article and reduces time required to train the network.
+Widely used and proven activation is ReLU, which is described in previous post and reduces time required to train the network.

 Another important part of convolutional neural network is maxpooling.
 All it does is reduce the image size.
 You set size of maxpooling usually to 2x2 and then slide it on image, this time you do not want it to overlap.
 For every stop, you will only keep pixel of highest value.
 On example image below you can see maxpooling in work, each stop is painted in different color.

 As you can see, maxpooling will reduce the number of pixels by 75 % which significantly reduces training time further in network.
 By doing this you can prevent overfitting, because small details are usually not important for predicting correct output.